Maine State Route 192

 State Route 192 (SR 192) is part of Maine's system of numbered state highways.
 It runs 20+1/4 mi from an intersection with U.S. Route 1 (US 1) in Machias to an intersection with SR 9 in Wesley.
-The route is also known as Northfield Road in Machias and Junior Williams Road in Wesley.
+The route is also known as Northfield Road in Machias and Junior Williams Road in Wesley and has existed since 1925.